 The acetic acid in the vinegar has helped in controlling the blood sugar levels in the body.
 It has helped in preventing large blood sugar level spikes.

-This has been said to be especially beneficial for people who are prediabetic or have type 2 diabetes as it improves insulin sensitivity and insulin response.
+This has been said to be especially beneficial for people who are prediabetic or have type 2 diabetes.
 Although there is still insufficient data to prove this claim fully.

 The vinegar, if taken before or after meals, has been claimed to show a significant reduction in the consumption of calories.
 This may happen due to the feeling of satiety.